Leokayasen/Java-Templates/README.md

 # Java Templates
 A series of templates and example code for various modules in Java

+Start by looking in the `src` folder, to see the contents of this Template Library.

 `src/Dialog` - This folder contains examples using the Javax.Swing library for *Popups* and *Save/Open* Dialogs

 `src/Menu` - This folder contains examples using JFrame to create an interactive and usable menu bar